draperd/react-forms-processor/README.md

 It is possible to declare static options for a field in it's definition.
 In the future I'll be looking to expand this to allow you to define URLs to retrieve options from but as a catch-all fallback you can provide the form component with an options handler function that allows you to return options for a field that might be related to the value of other fields - this also allows you to return promises of options if you're fetching them via an XHR request.

 ### What fields are available?
 That's up to you.
 React Forms Processor is intended to abstract the logic of forms processing away from the rendering implementation.
 It comes with an [Atlaskit](https://atlaskit.atlassian.com/) renderer out of the box but I'll be adding more renderers soon or you can write you own - it's simply a case of matching a field type to a React field implementation and mapping the props provided.
+You can use any fields available in another library or write your own custom fields.

 The fields that are currently available in the Atlaskit renderer are:
 * text